-The 4th of July is perfect for outside activities in your backyard like a BBQ.
-You could also try to go on a hike somewhere that is not busy for a socially distanced family picnic.
+The 4th of July is perfect for outside activities in your backyard, like a BBQ.

-Some of our favorites activities include relay races and obstacle courses.
-You might not realize it, but obstacle courses and relay races improve several areas of learning including laterality, directionality, visual memory, and auditory memory.
-These family activities target the brain-body connection which is critical to learning.
+Some of our favorite activities include relay races and obstacle courses.
+You might not realize it, but obstacle courses and relay races improve several areas of learning, including laterality, directionality, visual memory, and auditory memory.
+These family activities target the mind-body connection, which is critical to learning.